 When you open a laptop & find yourself faced with the immediate black BIOS password screen & absolutely no idea of what password you used, all you gotta do is come to this page @ 1024kb.co.nz.
 Most HP, Compaq, Dell, Toshiba, Samsung, Sony, Acer, Asus or Fujitsu laptop BIOS passwords can be revealed.

-In the case of Asus laptops it’s the date code you require – press Alt +R at the password prompt.
+In the case of Asus laptops it’s the date code you require – enter an incorrect password then press Alt +R at the next prompt.
 Take that date & enter it in the BIOS Master Password Generator below.

 On some HP/Dell machines, you may need to press Right Ctrl+Enter to show the ID code – & Left Ctrl+Enter to submit the password.